gavinband/qctool/README.txt

 > gen-convert -g (input files) -og (output files)

 The -g option must appear the same number of times as the -og option.
-As with qc-tool, a '#' wildcard character may appear in the input file and matches a number from 1 to 100.
+As with qctool, a '#' wildcard character may appear in the input file and matches a number from 1 to 100.
 If such a wildcard appears in the -g option, a similar wildcard may appear for the -og option.
 For example, with the files as above we could write